Spring integration guide

 Sending diagnostic data

-It can often be helpful to attach application-specific diagnostic data to exception reports.
-This can be accomplished as follows:
+It can often be helpful to attach application-specific diagnostic data to error reports.
+This can be accomplished by setting a callback which will be invoked before any reports are sent to BugSnag:

 });